 Command strips and hooks are an absolute necessity.
 They work great for hanging pictures, artwork, towels, or even mirrors.
-I was skeptical at first, but they definitely proved their strength.
-The best part was how easy they came off my walls.
-I had no problems with damages at my end-of-year room check.
+We were skeptical at first, but they’ve definitely proved their strength.
+The best part is how easy they come off the walls.

 Storage bins will help you stay organized, which is essential when you’re living in a shared space.
 You can place them inside dressers to divide your drawers or set them on your shelves.
 Use them to hold clothes, craft items, or school supplies.
 The possibilities are endless!
 They come in many colors and materials.
 Larger storage bins with lids are great for moving in as well.